 We've got to do everything we can do to keep America and the world safe and healthy in every way.

-This is what we always do.
+Of course, this is what we always do.

-You know, look, I I would love a cure for AIDS, cancer, heart disease, and every other influenza, every other disease and affliction.
+You know, look, I would love a cure for AIDS, cancer, heart disease, and every other influenza, every other disease and affliction.

 We've led the world.